The 7 Biggest Mistakes When Moving to Spain & Other Tips

 Then, think about the type of weather you would like – are you looking for sunny and warm weather?
 Mild or cold?
 This will narrow your choices.

-Something that people tend to forget is what type of activities you want to do or experience.
+Something people tend to forget is what activities they want to do or experience.
 For example, a city with plenty of museums and cultural activities or nature parks and greener spaces.

-If multiculturality is essential for you, you may want to move to bigger cities such as Barcelona, Madrid, Malaga or Mallorca.
+If multiculturality is essential to you, you may want to move to bigger cities such as Barcelona, Madrid, Malaga or Mallorca.

 4. Buying a property straight away